Click to return to the first page

 Jack Dragga’s nice little video, All about the Wall, investigated what really happened.
 For that nice little video, Jack pulled an excerpt from a CBC (Canadian Broadcasting Corporation) TV game show called “Flashback,” on which Buster appeared on Sunday, 10 October 1965.
 A panelist asked how the stunt was done.
 Buster replied, simply, “We did it!”
 Another panelist asked if he and his crew measured things first. ”Doggone right we measured it!”
 A third panelist mused about the rehearsal time.
 Buster cut him off: “No rehearsal for those.
 You hinge that two-story building, like that, drop it down, only the framework, and that window allowed me two inches of clearance on each shoulder, two inches from my heels, and two inches on my head.
 They put it up now.
 Now finish the building, and blend it into the other part.
 And with the Liberty motors for wind machines going, and make sure, assuring none of the currents touch this thing [indicating the front wall], but free of the dust and everything up front.
 I ran and hit that one spot with a ten-penny nail driven into the ground, put my heel up against it and turned my back to it and let it go.
 I didn’t weave at all, you know.
 I just stood perfectly still.”
 What Buster said was true, apart from the one glitch in his memory, but notice how he phrased it; notice what he did not say.

 Oy vey.
 I can see it coming.
 What?
 The accusation that I am being selective with the evidence.
 Okay.
 Fine.
 Let’s look at the two pieces of evidence that I am omitting.
-The first is from a book compiled by Harry T. Brundidge entitled Twinkle, Twinkle, Movie Star (NY: E.P.
-Dutton & Co., 1930), pp. 205–211.
-This is an interview with our very own Buster, but, because Buster’s speech was delightfully colloquial, the text was heavily copy-edited.
+The first is an interview that Harry T. Brundidge conducted in early November 1928, just as Buster was getting ready to act in his first talkie, which turned out to be a silent, Spite Marriage.
+Brundidge returned home to St. Louis at the start of January 1929 and published his series of interviews, one by one over the course of the next year, in The St. Louis Star.
+Buster’s instalment appeared about a year after it was conducted, on 30 November 1929.
+Brundidge then collected all these newspaper pieces and stitched them together into a book, Twinkle, Twinkle, Movie Star (NY: E.P.
+Dutton & Co., 5 August 1930), and Buster’s interview appeared on pages 205–211.
+Because Buster’s speech was delightfully colloquial, the text was heavily copy-edited.
 That doesn’t matter, though, because Buster’s distinctive voice still comes through.
 What does matter are various interpolations that are not in Buster’s voice at all, interpolations that provide details that are entirely make-believe.
 To give a single for-instance, on page 207, Buster supposedly tells of his experiences in WWI.
 The beginning is true to what Buster said.
 Then, for no reason I can discern, Brundidge added something that Buster most definitely did not say: “Then when war was declared I joined the colors and served with the 159th Infantry of the 40th (Sunshine) Division.
 I was in France seven months, saw plenty of fighting, was on the Somme when the armistice was signed....”
 Fortunately for Buster and for the world, he saw no fighting at all.
 Phew.
 Here’s another interpolation, a single sentence dropped into an otherwise genuine quote, p.
 209: “In that picture I figured out a thrilling stunt.
 I would be standing in the street when the cyclone hit a two-story building behind me, causing the whole front of it to fall on me.
 We had an engineer work out the details as to the spot in which I would be standing so that I would be ‘hit’ by an open second-story window, and remain there unhurt and unconcerned as the rest of the structure was demolished.
 I was mad at the time, or I would never have done the thing.
 The ‘set’ weighed 4,000 pounds.”
 That penultimate sentence is not in Buster’s voice at all.
 Beyond question, it was Brundidge who added that to the narrative.
 (Sheesh.
 I’m beginning to feel like a biblical scholar who picks apart which word and which turn of phrase was added by which scribe.)

 The other evidence I am omitting is from “This Is Your Life” of 3 April 1957.
 When Ralph Edwards shows the scene of the falling wall, Buster is so startled that he jumps.
 That was play-acting, of course.
 Pay attention: Buster did not jump in shock until he was back on camera a few seconds later.